 Here is one that appeared in the Concord Monitor: “Granite Staters, like all Americans, pay among the highest drug prices in the world, and prices keep climbing.”
 And here is one in Hawaii’s Star-Advertiser: “Hawaii residents, like all Americans, pay among the highest drug prices in the world, and prices keep climbing.”
 We’ve got a column in South Dakota’s Argus-Leader that says, “The price of a new invention usually falls as more people adopt it, but prescription drug prices somehow defy gravity” and one in the Lansing State Journal that starts out with the exact same line.

-Groups like the Arnold-funded Coalition Against Patent Abuse have accused American pharmaceutical innovators of peddling rhetoric.
-What, then, would they call the AARP’s identical op-eds?
-They certainly do not provide context or nuance for voters in each state.
+Pharmaceutical innovators have been accused of peddling rhetoric.
+What, then, would those same critics say about the AARP’s identical submissions?
+The op-eds certainly do not provide context or nuance for voters in each state.
 They don’t, for example, point out the number of local jobs or residents that would be affected if H.R.
 3 went into law.
-(Click here to see how much biopharmaceutical jobs are in New Hampshire, Hawaii, Michigan, and South Dakota.)
+(Click here to see how many biopharmaceutical jobs are in New Hampshire, Hawaii, Michigan, and South Dakota.)

 We are trying to keep up with the AARP’s onslaught, particularly since many of the statements in these pieces are patently false.
 After an AARP op-ed appeared in New Jersey’s Burlington County Times, our Executive Director Patrick O’Connor submitted a letter to the editor, noting Altarum’s Paul Hughes-Cromwick has said, “We have seen incredibly low growth in prescription drug prices since July 2018, and the 12-month moving average now stands at -0.5 percent — a 47-year low.”
 To the Delaware State News, O’Connor explained: “The average cost of employer-provided family health insurance rose 5 percent this year to a record $20,576.
 Family premiums have risen 54 percent over the last decade.”